Daniel Aaron

 Daniel Aaron (August 4, 1912 – April 30, 2016) was an American writer and academic who helped found the Library of America.

 Education

 Daniel Baruch Aaron, the son of Jewish immigrants from Russia, was born in 1912.
-Aaron received a BA from the University of Michigan, and later went on to do graduate studies at Harvard University.
+Aaron received a BA from the University of Michigan, and later did graduate studies at Harvard University.
 In 1937, Aaron became the first to graduate with a degree in "American Civilization" from Harvard University.

 Career

 Writing

 Aaron published his first scholarly paper in 1935, "Melville and the Missionaries".
 He wrote studies on the American Renaissance, the Civil War, and American progressive writers.
 His last work was an autobiography, The Americanist (2007).
 He edited the diaries of American poet Arthur Crew Inman (1895–1963): some 17 million words from 1919 to 1963.
 He wrote a number of articles for the New York Review of Books.

 Teaching

-Aaron taught at Smith College for three decades and at Harvard (1971–1983).
+Aaron taught at Smith College for three decades and at Harvard from 1971 to 1983.
 He was the Victor S. Thomas Professor of English and American Literature Emeritus at Harvard.
 His son, Jonathan Aaron, is an accomplished poet who holds a doctorate from Yale University and teaches writing at Emerson College in Boston, Massachusetts.